 - (a) Management, administrative, geological and other services are provided by Quorum Management and Administrative Services Inc. ("Quorum") at market rates. - (b) Lang Mining Corporation ("Lang Mining") is a private company controlled by the chairman of the Company.
-Lang Mining receives a management fee of \$500 per month (2012 - \$2,500 per month) for the services of Frank A. Lang, an officer and director of the Company. - (c) The Company's investments include shares in a listed company with a common director. - (d) Balances payable to related parties are included in accounts payable on the statement of financial position.
+Lang Mining receives a management fee of \$500 per month (2012 \$2,500 per month) for the services of Frank A. Lang, an officer and director of the Company. - (c) The Company's investments include shares in a listed company with a common director. - (d) Balances payable to related parties are included in accounts payable on the statement of financial position.
 These amounts are non-interest bearing and are due on demand. - (e) Key management personnel compensation.

-On June 17, 2013, the Company entered into a loan agreement with a director in the amount of \$15,000.
-As at June 30, 2013, \$15,000 (2012 - \$Nil) of the loan payable was outstanding and included in due to related party on the statement of financial position.
+On June 17, 2013, the Company entered into a loan agreement with its director in the amount of \$15,000.
+As at September 30, 2013, \$15,000 (2012 - \$Nil) of the loan payable was outstanding and included in due to related party on the statement of financial position.
 The loan is non-interest bearing and is due on demand.

-(an exploration stage company) Notes to condensed interim financial statements Three months and six months period ended June 30, 2013 (Unaudited) (Expressed in Canadian dollars)
+(an exploration stage company) Notes to condensed interim financial statements Three months and nine month periods ended September 30, 2013 and 2012 (Unaudited) (Expressed in Canadian dollars)